Martchus/openQA-helper/README.md

 * Use eg. `openqa-switchdb osd` to activate the configuration `database-osd.ini`.

 ## Keeping repos up-to-date
 Just execute `openqa-devel-maintain`.
-If the local master is checked out in a repository, the script automatically resets it to the latest state on `origin`.
-So It is assumed that you'll never ever use the local master to do modifications!
+If the local master or a detetched HEAD is checked out in a repository, the script automatically resets it to the latest state on `origin`.
+So it is assumed that you'll never ever use the local master or a detetched HEAD to do modifications!
 Configure and make are for os-autoinst are run automatically.

 ## Run tests of openQA itself
 1. Go to the openQA repository (eg. `openqa-cd`).